shades9a/javascript-challenge/README.md

-A troubling work that was done.
+A troubling work that was done as best as possile.